What is Market Segmentation: meaning, examples, and tips

-- Behavioral segmentation: Analyze the way your customers and clients interact with your brand.
-This will help carry the lead to a purchase easier, as well as reduce the churn rate.
+Analyze the way your customers interact with your brand.
+This will help carry the lead to purchase easier, as well as reduce the churn rate.
 Many characteristics can count as behavioral, here are some of the most popular:

 - user status (lead, first-time buyer, regular, defector)

 The best way to figure out what leads and customers want and how to segment them is to take a good look at your current clients.
 The answers to the questions below will help you.